-For the nature, exercise, and history enthusiasts there is a 2.5 km trail around the lake and another 4.3 km trail around the perimeter of the park providing ample opportunity for one to stretch their legs, check out all of the local wildlife, or view the commemorative and historical markers and displays located throughout the park.
+For the nature, exercise, and history enthusiasts there is a 2.5 km trail around the lake and another 4.3 km trail around the perimeter of the park providing ample opportunity for one to stretch their legs, check out local wildlife, or view the commemorative and historical markers and displays located throughout the park.
 There is also plenty of open space in the park which is often used for ultimate frisbee.
 There are also great little areas for you to put down a blanket and enjoy a good book, have a picnic or simply relax and watch the world as it goes by.

-For families with children Henderson Lake Park has three playgrounds: one located on the north side of the Park just off Parkside Drive, one at the end of the park, and the third located behind the Henderson Lake Pool.
+For families with children Henderson Lake Park has three playgrounds: one located on the north side of the Park just off Parkside Drive, one at the east end of the park, and the third located behind the Henderson Lake Pool.
 The playgrounds feature climbing apparatus, slides and swings.
 The playground on the north side of the park near the dock is completely accessible.
-After the kids are done playing families can enjoy a picnic at one of the many picnic tables located throughout the park, or for something more formal one can book a covered picnic shelter - click here for more information.
+After the kids are done playing, families can enjoy a picnic at one of the many picnic tables located throughout the park, or for something more formal one can book a covered picnic shelter - click here for more information.

 Henderson Park is also home to the Demonstration and Rose Gardens.
 The Rose Garden is located in the northwest corner of the park and commemorates 9/11.
 The Demonstration Gardens are located east of the Tennis Courts and celebrates the contributions of Communities in Bloom to the Community.